Trump’s ban on transgender troops hurt the military, former service surgeons general say

 Trump and military officials have argued that barring transgender people from serving would improve readiness and strengthen unit cohesion.
 But a study published by the Palm Center, a research institute that studies LGBTQ personnel issues in the military, said the opposite has occurred.

 “The transgender ban has harmed military readiness across the board.
-That’s what happens when the military needlessly discriminates against people who are qualified to serve,” said Alan M. Steinman, a former U.S. Coast Guard director of heath and safety and retired rear admiral.
+That’s what happens when the military needlessly discriminates against people who are qualified to serve,” said Alan M. Steinman, a former U.S. Coast Guard director of heath and safety and retired rear admiral of the U.S. Public Health Service Commissioned Corps.

 Steinman was one of the study’s six authors, who also include former Army and Navy surgeon generals.
 Their conclusions are based on public statements from senior officials, interviews with transgender troops, survey data and conversations with faculty members at service academies.